Susan Ursitti

-Susan Ursitti (born September 15, 1957) is an American former actress best known for her performance as Boof in 1985's Teen Wolf.
+Susan Ursitti is an American former actress best known for her performance as Lisa 'Boof' Marconi in 1985's Teen Wolf.

 Early life

 Ursitti graduated from Saint Mary's College of Notre Dame, Indiana, in 1979, and then spent several years acting in commercials, TV, film, and stage.
 Her filmography includes Zapped!, Teen Wolf and Defense Play, as well as television guest roles on 21 Jump Street and Charles in Charge.

 Personal life

-Susan later received her master's degree in Design and Manufacturing.
+Ursitti later received her master's degree in Design and Manufacturing.
 In September 1992, she married Jonathan Sheinberg, the producer of such films as McHale's Navy, A Simple Wish, and The Conscientious Objector.
-Susan is mother to three children.
+Ursitti is a mother to three children.
 She is on the advisory board for Los Angeles Parks and Recreation.
-Susan describes herself as a vegetarian.
+Ursitti describes herself as a vegetarian.
 She lives in Brentwood, Los Angeles.